-The Tel Aviv Port was founded in 1938, and since then has undergone several changes until it became what it is today, a commercial and entertainment district serving the Tel Aviv area and beyond.
+The Tel Aviv Port was founded in 1938, and has since undergone several changes until it became what it is today, a commercial and entertainment district serving the Tel Aviv area and beyond.

-A geological, erosional landform in Negev Desert, the small crater represents the many cycles of Israel’s history.
-A colorful sunset is captured in an old quarry building that stands on what was once a Roman fortress.
+A geological, erosional landform in the Negev Desert, the small crater represents the many cycles of Israel’s history.

-The Golan Heights, located in the North of Israel, is fully situated on a volcanic plateau.
-The breaks in the volcanic rock create multitudes of bountiful streams and really great scenery.
+The Golan Heights, in the north of Israel, is fully situated on a volcanic plateau.
+The breaks in the volcanic rock create bountiful streams and epic scenery.

-Mount Kanaim, zealots in Hebrew, is neighbor to the famous Masada fortress.
-Its name comes from the famous warriors and their families who sacrificed their lives, rather than fall prey to the Roman enemy.
-The flip side of the mountain grants any serious hiker with an unbeatable view of the Dead Sea.
+Mount Kanaim neighbours the spectacular Masada fortress, which you can visit with Culture Trip as part of our specially curated seven-day Israel trip.
+It is named after a group of warriors and their families who sacrificed their lives rather than fall prey to the Roman enemy.
+The other side of the mountain grants serious hikers with an unbeatable view of the Dead Sea.

-In the outskirts of the Jerusalem metropolitan area, there are what have been at its largest, 4 square kilometers of pine tree forest.
-Unfortunately, today due to urban expansion, it is shrinking.
-Local activists are doing all they can to keep this section of the forest alive.
+On the outskirts of the Jerusalem metropolitan area is a pine forest that once covered 400ha (988 acres).
+Today it is shrinking due to urban expansion, but local activists are doing all they can to keep this section of forest alive.

-In recent years, the municipality of Bat Yam which is a city just south of Tel Aviv, has built a beautiful park and walkway which is packed on weekends and summer evenings.
+In recent years, the municipality of Bat Yam, a city just south of Tel Aviv, has built a beautiful park and walkway which is packed on weekends and summer evenings.

 The Saar river serves as a geographical border between the Golan Heights and the Hermon range.
 The Saar waterfall is the biggest in Israel, and is created as the river makes its way south.
-It is a very impressive sight during the early spring as the snow melts off Mount Hermon, creating strong water pressure and makes for a breathtaking sight.
+It is an impressive sight during the early spring as the snow melts off Mount Hermon, creating strong water pressure.

-The Jerusalem Bridge of Strings was built by the Spanish architect, and engineer Santiago Caltrava.
+The Jerusalem Bridge of Strings was built by the Spanish architect and engineer Santiago Calatrava.
 The bridge was designed to add a defining contemporary structure to the Jerusalem skyline and to carry the new light rail train.